EchoEllet/EpicFightMoreSkillSlots/README.md

 ## Limitations

 Currently, this mod does not provide a configuration option to adjust the extra skill slots.
-However, adding this feature should be straightforward.

 ## Bug reports